Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > If it’s equal to 0 use your favourite one, -0 = 0 isn’t it #NW - 23/10

-> 4 equations and 4 unknowns - #ST - 24/10
+>4 equations and 4 unknowns - #ST - 24/10

  >In the morning first you put your socks on and you put your shoes on.
 In the evening you have to do in the opposite order.
 Don’t try and take your socks off without taking your shoes off  #IL 23/10

 > The solution to all technical problems, switching off and switching on again
-> “What’s the best way to revised for Number Theory”?
+> “What’s the best way to revise for Number Theory”?
 > Not to build a set of real numbers…
 > #NW - 24/10